 Eczema is a skin condition that causes the skin to become dry and itchy, causing red, raised patches.
 This therefore weakens your skins barrier function, which is what helps it retain moisture and protects it from external elements – like the weather.

 It can affect people of any age, often first appearing in childhood.
 Flare ups can also be triggered by things in the environment.
+Eczema is the name for a group of skin conditions that cause dry, irritated skin.

 What are the Main Symptoms?